jigisha620/karpenter/designs/static-capacity.md

 # Karpenter - Static Capacity

 ## Background
-Karpenter currently operates as a dynamic cluster autoscaler, automatically adjusting node counts based on pending pod demand.
+Karpenter currently operates as a dynamic CAS, automatically adjusting node counts based on pending pod demand.
 However, several important use cases require maintaining a fixed set of nodes such as:

 1. Performance-critical applications where just-in-time provisioning latency is unacceptable
 2. Workloads that require predictable, always-available capacity